jdepumpo/LitFinFinal/README.md

 ### About

-I review a number of the books we explored for class, inclcuding their themes, my thoughts, and how they compare.
+I review a number of the books we explored for class, including their themes, my thoughts, and how they compare.

 ### Credits